Shai2u/dash_maps_kdtree_example/README.md

     - Sateralizing a model
 - working with two way callbacks, where the map controls the graph and the graph controls the map
 - Using the Map layer is the source of data

+Dash apps tend to become very long and messy, often resembling spaghetti code.
+To keep your code clean and maintainable, consider the following:
+	1. Refactor, Refactor, Refactor!
+Continuously improve and restructure your code.
+	2. Step Away and Reevaluate – If your code becomes too long and difficult to follow, take a break for a few days.
+When you return, review it with a bird’s-eye view and logically restructure it.
+	3. Use External Files for Configuration and Reusable Methods – If you have configuration variables or general-purpose methods that aren’t directly tied to your app’s logic, move them to separate files.
+Keep your functions short, clear, and well-structured, avoiding deep hierarchical complexity.
+    4. .
+Don’t hesitate to use GPT agents to restructure your code, add comments, write docstrings, and format your document properly.
+It’s a real time-saver!

 In this post, I explored K-D Trees and K-Means as methods to examine attribute Euclidean distance and tested whether it’s related to geographic distances.
 The value of using K-D Trees, K-Means, or a combination of both lies in the ability to test similarity across multiple dimensions (i.e., the attribute dimensions).
 Based on a quick exploration of Israel, it appears there isn’t a strong correlation between geography and voting trends.